Nihczsche/htx_xdata_test/README.md

 docker build . -t asr-api:v1
-To start a container, use the following command: docker run -p 8001:8001 --name <container name> -d asr-api:v1 The container would need some time to cache the model, hence it is recommended to wait a while before using the API.
+To start a container, use the following command: docker run -p 8001:8001 --name <container name> -d asr-api:v1

 # Question 3